Lee Heller – Co-Chair, term to expire 12/31/2021

 Raised Garden at the Administration Building

 Honey Brook Township is the only municipality in Chester County participating in the Chester County Food Bank raised garden project.
-The Park and Recreation Committee is in need of volunteers to help water, weed, and harvest the garden’s produce.
-Contact the Township Administration Office at 610-273-3970 if interested.
+The Park and Recreation Board is in need of a Garden Coordinator for 2020 and volunteers to help water, weed, and harvest the garden’s produce once the 2020 growing season begins.
+Contact the Township Administration Office at 610-273-3970 if interested in helping out.